A generalized Hopfield model to store and retrieve mismatched memory patterns: The mixed Hopfield model at equilibrium

 The transition temperature

 is the one below which a $q\neq 0$ solution continuously arises.
-This is the same as in the standard Hopfield model ~\cite{Amit:article} since the saddle point equations with $m=0$ do not depend on the fraction $p$ of Gaussian variables in the memory pattern.
-This result has been found in \cite{Barra:article} in the context of restricted Boltzmann machines \cite{RBM1:article, RBM2:article}.
+This is the same as in the standard Hopfield model ~\cite{Amit:article} since the saddle point equations with $m=0$ do not depend on the fraction $p$ of Gaussian variables in a memory pattern.
+This result coincides with the results found in \cite{Barra:article} in the context of restricted Boltzmann machines \cite{RBM1:article, RBM2:article}.